kerisic/bookmark_manager/README.md

 So that I can look at pages I like
 I would like to see a list of bookmarks

+As a user
+So that I can go to a website that I like again
+I would like to save a bookmark for that website

 ### Database Setup
 - Connect to `psql`
 - Create the database using the `psql` command `CREATE DATABASE bookmark_manager;`